Deloryn/git-machete/README.md

 $ git machete traverse
   # (put each branch one by one in sync with its parent and remote counterpart)
 ```

+## Contribute

+Use `tox -e venv` to setup virtual environment to work on that project in your favorite IDE.
+Use `.tox/venv/bin/python` as a reference `python` interpreter in your IDE.

 ## Reference